 There are a couple of other common reasons as well:

-- Many sellers would like to attract a very specific type of buyer, or have in mind a sale arrangement that does not lend itself to MLS (a joint venture, for example).
+- Many sellers would like to attract a very specific type of buyer or have in mind a sale arrangement that does not lend itself to MLS (a joint venture, for example).
 In these situations, it can be helpful to list exclusively with a sales representative who is connected to that specific type of buyer.

 My sales representative has suggested listing the property exclusively – what should I ask him/her first?

-According to Richer, first you need to understand all the details of how an exclusive listing arrangement works, including who will have access to the listing.
+According to Richer, you first need to understand all the details of how an exclusive listing arrangement works, including who will have access to the listing.
 Secondly, you will want to inquire as to the agent’s level of experience in dealing with exclusive listings, and ask how they plan to market the property.